Industrial National Bank Building: Industrial Trust Company

 Commissioned in 1925 by the Industrial Trust Company – founded in 1886 by Samuel P. Colt – the current building was constructed in 1927-1928. during the inter-war boom period as the Industrial Trust Tower.
 Designed in the Art Deco style popular at the time, the building opened for tenants on October 1, 1928.

 It was renamed the Fleet Bank Tower when Industrial Trust changed its name to Fleet Financial Group in 1982.
 It remained Fleet's headquarters until Fleet merged with Shawmut National Bank in 1995 and moved to Boston.
 Fleet retained ownership of the building even after it merged with BankBoston as FleetBoston Financial in 1998.

 In 2004, FleetBoston Financial was acquired by Bank of America, and the building became the Bank of America Building.
-In 2008, shortly before the Great Recession, the building was purchased by High Rock Development of Massachusetts for $33.2 million.
-Bank of America was the building's sole tenant, and utilized about half the building.
-Bank of America invested $7 million in a new sprinkler and fire safety system.
+In 2007, Bank of America invested $7 million in a new sprinkler and fire safety system.
+The building was purchased in 2008 by High Rock Development of Massachusetts for $33.2 million.
+At the time, Bank of America was the building's sole tenant and utilized about half the building.
+David Sweetser, who led High Rock Development, initially anticipated that he would be able to use the building as an office skyscraper and lease out the other space.

-Vacancy
+Vacancy and redevelopment

-In 2012, Bank of America, still the sole tenant, decided not to renew its lease.
-The bank vacated the building, leaving it empty.

-High Rock's request for public funds to redevelop the building was turned down.
-State taxpayers, still smarting from the controversial money-losing loan to 38 Studios in 2012, were in no mood to offer public funding or tax credits.

-In 2016, it was estimated that at least $115 million would be needed to rehabilitate the building.

-Bank of America litigation
+In 2011, media reports speculated that Bank of America would move out at the end of its ten-year lease.
+In 2012, Bank of America, still the sole tenant, decided not to renew its lease, at which point it used only 20% of the building.
+The bank vacated the building in 2013, leaving it empty; the move took Sweetser by surprise, since he expected the bank to renew its lease.
+An independent appraisal was completed in 2012, and in 2014 the Providence group Scotti and Associates used that appraisal to decide that the building had "no value."
+The Wall Street Journal wrote in 2025 that the building's prolonged abandonment had negatively impacted economic activity around Providence City Hall.

+Lawsuit

 In 2013, High Rock sued Bank of America for millions of dollars, claiming that the bank had neglected upkeep of the building and left it in a deteriorating state.
 The building is pockmarked with gaps of missing limestone, and is surrounded by scaffolding to prevent injuries to passers-by.
 High Rock brought suit in the United States District Court for the District of Rhode Island, claiming that the bank failed to meet its repair and replacement obligations under a long-term lease, rendering the building unleasable.
 High Rock sought up to $54 million in damages.
 The bank brought a counterclaim seeking recovery of monies spent removing furniture from the building after the lease expired.
 The counterclaim was subsequently dismissed by the court (Smith, J.), and the case was scheduled for trial in May 2017.
 Shortly after jury empanelment, the bank settled the suit on confidential terms.